 - The air mass movement inside the planetary boundary layer is slower than in the above “free atmosphere” space so the ventilation of the area is also lower,

-- Planetary boundary layer gathers the water evaporated into the air from the biosphere, hence the humidity level is higher than in “free atmosphere”,
+- The planetary boundary layer gathers the water evaporated into the air from the biosphere, hence the humidity level is higher than in a “free atmosphere”,

 - This is the part of the atmosphere, where the temperature inversion layer forms as a stable layer.
-Due to this a lot of air pollutants and aerosols concentrates there and deteriorates the visibility.
+Due to this a lot of air pollutants and aerosols concentrates there and deteriorate visibility.

 - Other meteorological conditions like wind direction.
-Wind can transport the aerosols from different regions featured with another kind of surface, like e.g sand.
-Other unfavourable weather conditions can be stability stratification
+Wind can transport aerosols from different regions featured with another kind of surface, like e.g sand.
+Other unfavorable weather conditions can be stability stratification

 3. RELATION WITH INVERSION

-The inversion phenomenon is very important in haze conditions because it traps air pollution, such a smog close to the ground.
+The inversion phenomenon is very important in haze conditions because it traps air pollution, such as smog close to the ground.
 An inversion can also suppress convection by acting as a “cap”.

 An issue with capped inversion has been explained in the section above.
 In this section, I would like to focus on the inversion layer, which is a subsidence and radiation inversion.
-There are two common types of temperature inversion, as occur mainly in the surface layer.
-As we know from the previous section, the inversion plays an important role in determining cloud forms, precipitation, and visibility.
+There are two common types of temperature inversion, which occur mainly in the surface layer.
+As we know from the previous section, inversion plays an important role in determining cloud forms, precipitation, and visibility.
 Both the capping inversion with the subsidence and radiation inversion affects diurnal variation in air temperature.
 The principal heating of the air is caused by its contact with a land surface that has been heated by the Sun’s radiation.
 Then this warm air is transferred to the atmosphere by conduction and convection.
 Once evening approaches (roughly when Sun is about to set) this proportion changes.
-The air just above the ground, which was warmer during the day, now become colder, because ground cools off.
-Heat is radiating towards the sky, thus the radiation inversion is produced.
+The air just above the ground, which was warmer during the day, now become colder, because the ground cools off.
+Heat radiates toward the sky, thus the radiation inversion is produced.
 The radiation inversion traps moisture and pollution.
-It results in a morning fog or thick smog, depending on when you live.
+It results in morning fog or thick smog, depending on where you live.

 4. HAZE IMPACT ON VISIBILITY

-In the result, the horizontal visibility in one area can differ from horizontal visibility in another (sometimes even adjacent) region.
-Haze impact on visibility is weather-dependant.
-Before the short term forecast has been developed people used to predict the weather by changes the visibility.
+As the result, the horizontal visibility in one area can differ from horizontal visibility in another (sometimes even adjacent) region.
+Haze impact on visibility is weather-dependent.
+Before the short-term forecast has been developed people used to predict the weather by changing the visibility.
 For instance, before cold or warm front visibility is getting worse unlike after passing the cold front, when it is very good because the descent airflow facilitates to decreasing of aerosols particle concentrations (Marmureanu et all, 2017).

 In European conditions, usually polar and arctic air mass brings the best horizontal visibility, unlike tropical masses with a high level of dust or moisture.